Here are 10 of my favorite ways to repurpose the stacks of vintage linens that seem to find their way into my home.

-For our Anne of Green Gables Party we hung a paper doily bunting in the trees, but you could make a higher quality bunting with real doilies.
+For our Anne of Green Gables Party we hung a paper doily bunting in the trees, but you could make a higher quality, re-usable bunting with real doilies.

 In our master bedroom, we used a crocheted table runner to add detail to our curtain panels.

 Speaking of curtain panels. . .

 Number Four | Use the Material for Other Sewing Projects

 This lace maxi skirt was part of a set of lace curtains I bought at Goodwill.
 One panel hangs in my bathroom and the other became last year’s Easter skirt!
 How’s that for proving the theory that we decorate how we dress?

 I feel like Maria Von Trapp would be very proud.

 Number Five | Create Pillowcase Nighties for gifts

 Every Christmas each of my daughters receives a pillowcase nightie in their stocking.

 Number Six | Use Dust Ruffles as Curtains